-By authorising claims for credit, the provider is providing assurances that the qualification and/or unit criteria have been met and the assessment and internal verification processes have been completed to a high standard.
+By authorising results, the provider is providing assurances that the qualification and/or unit criteria have been met and the assessment and internal verification processes have been completed to a high standard.

 The provider is responsible for ensuring that all results submitted for certification are based on valid, sufficient, authentic and reliable evidence for each learner.